Belly Button During Pregnancy

 Belly button pain cannot be prevented and there’s not much you can do to prevent it.
-In most of the cases, gestation is the reason behind the slight pain which you may face around the belly button, which is unavoidable.
+In most cases, gestation is the reason behind the slight pain which you may face around the belly button, which is unavoidable.
 The same holds true for an umbilical hernia as well.
-Don’t worry, all you must do is to put a little pressure on your bulge when you sneeze or a cough to avoid the discomfort.
+Don’t worry, all you must do is put a little pressure on your bulge when you sneeze or cough to avoid the discomfort.

-Should You Be Concerned About Sore Belly Button In Pregnancy?
+Should You Be Concerned About Sore Belly Button in Pregnancy?

 You will experience some amount of pain in your belly button due to the rapid changes taking place in your body when pregnant.
 Of course, the degree of pain or discomfort depends on how large your belly will extend or on the elasticity of your skin.
-Still, there’s no need for you to panic, pain in belly button during pregnancy is a common phenomenon.
-You will likely to feel it during the later stage of your pregnancy when the size of your belly is at its peak.
+Still, there’s no need for you to panic, sore belly button during pregnancy is a common phenomenon.
+You will likely feel it during the later stage of your pregnancy when the size of your belly is at its peak.

 Having said that, if your discomfort is accompanied by vomiting, fever, nausea or even bleeding, then you should consult your doctor right away.
 The rule of thumb is to check with your doctor if you feel anything is wrong.
 They are the right ones to evaluate the situation and recommend the right treatment for both, i.e., you and your baby.

 1. Will Your Belly Button Go Back to Normal After Birth?